newretirement/fpe-api/README.md

 ### What is a Warning

-There are certain unexpected situations that can occur during the financial simulation, which cannot be foreseen by the API client.
+There are certain unexpected situations that can occur during the financial simulation, which realistically cannot be foreseen or avoided by the API client.
 Examples are:

-- The source account did not have the funds to cover a future [transfer](terms.md#transfer)
+- The source account did not have the funds to cover a [transfer](terms.md#transfer) at some point in the future
-- An algorithm was running for too long, and therefore, gave up
+- An optimization algorithm was running for too long, and therefore, gave up (but was nice, and returned the partially-optimized answer)

-For situations like this, FPE will complete the simulation and return an `HTTP 2xx` status, but will als return a list of warnings in the response.
+For situations like this, FPE will complete the simulation and return an `HTTP 200` status, but will also return a list of 1 or more warnings in the response.
 For example:

 ```json
 {